-I first saw the recipe for Limoncello Lemon Loaf on a Southerner’s Notebook blog, a wonderful cooking blog, hosted by Carolyn, a great cook and long-time friend of mine.
+I first saw the recipe for Limoncello Lemon Loaf on a Southerner’s Notebook blog, a wonderful cooking blog, hosted by Carolyn Haley, a great cook and long-time friend of mine.
 Carolyn’s blog had a link to another blog, Accounting for All of my Blessings, which is hosted by a friend of hers, Julie.
 Julie posted this fabulous recipe on her blog, and then because Carolyn follows Julie’s blog it also appeared on Carolyn’s blog.
 Hopefully, I haven’t totally confused you, because that’s often how it happens in the blogosphere!
-The bottom line is, special thanks to both Carolyn and Julie for posting and sharing this recipe, so I can share it with you!
+The bottom line is, special thanks to both Carolyn and Julie for posting and sharing this delicious limoncello cake recipe so that I can share it with you!

-Limoncello Lemon Loaf is a very easy and quick to make lemon cake, with a yummy, lemony Limoncello Glaze.
+This limoncello cake recipe is a very easy and quick to make with a yummy, lemony limoncello glaze.
 Limoncello is a lemon liqueur that is usually served after dinner.
-If you don’t have any Limoncello, you can easily substitute fresh lemon juice.
-This delicious cake is perfect for dessert, for welcoming new neighbors to the neighborhood, to take to potluck dinners, and really for any special occasion.
-It is also a great way to usher in Spring and would make a tasty ending for an Easter dinner.
+If you don’t have any limoncello, you can easily substitute fresh lemon juice.

-The beautiful china platter that the cake is on in the photos belongs to my Mother-in-Law, Dot who is 92.
-It’s her wedding china and is as beautiful and sweet as she is!
+The beautiful china platter that the easy limoncello cake is on in the photos belongs to my Mother-in-Law, Dot, who is 92.
+It’s her wedding china, and it is as beautiful and sweet as she is!

-The minute I saw the adorable lemon loaf pan that Julie baked her cake in, I knew I had to have one and my Amazon order was on its way.
-Isn’t this the cutest pan you have ever seen for a lemon cake?
+The minute I saw the adorable lemon loaf pan that Julie baked her cake in, I knew I had to have one, and my Amazon order was on its way.
+Isn’t this the cutest pan you have ever seen for a limoncello cake?

-This cake has a short ingredients list which includes: eggs, vanilla whole milk or greek yogurt, (I didn’t have anything but no-fat yogurt so decided to substitute sour cream for the yogurt and the cake was delicious.
-You can, however, save some calories by following the recipe and using the yogurt.) sugar, vegetable oil, lemon zest, Limoncello or lemon juice, all-purpose flour, baking powder, baking soda and salt.
+This limoncello cake recipe has a short ingredient’s list which includes: eggs, whole milk or vanilla Greek yogurt, (I didn’t have anything, but no-fat yogurt so decided to substitute sour cream for the yogurt, and the cake was delicious.
+You can, however, save some calories by following the recipe and using the yogurt.) sugar, vegetable oil, lemon zest, Limoncello or lemon juice, all-purpose flour, baking powder, baking soda, and salt.
 You don’t even have to pull out your heavy stand mixer because you mix everything by hand.

-To begin, preheat your oven to 350 degrees.
+To begin, gather your ingredients and preheat your oven to 350 degrees.

-To a large bowl, add the eggs, yogurt, sugar, vegetable oil, lemon zest, and Limoncello (or lemon juice).
+To a large bowl, add the eggs, milk or yogurt, sugar, vegetable oil, lemon zest, and limoncello or lemon juice.
 Whisk well.

 Add the dry ingredients to the wet ingredients and mix the batter well by hand.
 Do not over mix.